Mid-career researcher

 If you are a mid-career researcher working in any discipline, you can apply for these funding opportunities providing you meet the individual scheme or call’s eligibility criteria.
 If you are applying to the Career Development Award or as a coapplicant on a Discovery Award the proposed research must align with our strategy.

-A mid-career researcher can hold one Wellcome Award as lead applicant, and be a coapplicant on up to two other Wellcome awards.
+A mid-career researcher can hold one Career Development Award as lead applicant, and be a coapplicant on other Wellcome awards.
+There is no limit on the number of awards a researcher can hold as a coapplicant.
 Read more about how many grants you can hold at the same time.

 Contact us